GigawattDigital/securesilo/README.md

 Copy the `env.example` file in the project root directory to ``.env`` and edit the values to provide your Meta llama-2 license information.

-(please use your own values for the licence keys, not the invalid sample values shown below)
+(please use your own values for the license keys, not the invalid sample values shown below)

 ```bash